Batmanian/KeithDunstan/src/posts/no-brains-at-all/1_a_nice_suburb.md

 ---
 title: A nice suburb
 date: 1990-11-11
-summary: In this first chapter of the first book of memoirs, 'No Brains At All" Keith reflects on growing up in Melbourne in the 1930's and at school.
+summary: In this first chapter of the first book of memoirs, 'No Brains At All' Keith reflects on growing up in Melbourne in the 1930's and at school.
 tags:
   - Ballarat
   - Cricket